We could be in a for a long haul, folks

 Right now, I’m doing three to four rides a week, including one ride of more than four hours and one ride with some intervals at around 90 percent effort.

 I’m also doing two to three runs a week, a daily yoga routine, and a daily strength challenge.

 My goal in all of this work is to build a well-balanced, overall strong and resilient body.
 I’ve broken too many bones and too many problems with asthma over the last five years.
 I just want to be stronger and more mobile!

 There is some good news, especially for most of us who have had to take extended time off from the gym: Your muscles and muscular system remember your past work.
 Several different studies (here and here) show that muscle memory at a cellular level allows for fairly rapid retraining.

 “Gained strength and power and fibre type changes were partially preserved following 12 weeks of detraining, allowing for a fast recovery of the 1RM performance following retraining.”

-This means that even if we are away from the heavy lifting we’re doing at the gym – which has shown to be valuable for endurance athletes – is that if we continue to do strength work at home, we’ll not only maintain strength, but we’ll be able to get right back at it when we return to the gym.
+This means that even if we are away from the heavy lifting we’re doing at the gym – which has shown to be valuable for endurance athletes – is that if we continue to do strength work at home to develop a training schedule during coronavirus, we’ll not only maintain strength, but we’ll be able to get right back at it when we return to the gym.